Facelift (TV series): Background characters

 The Schapelle Corby case.
 One sketch was based on the movie The Castle and another on Dancing with the Stars.
 There was also a skit with Australian Prime Minister John Howard supporting her innocence (due to her body measurements).

-The New Zealand movie Whale Rider twice, the first time with leader of the Maori party Tariana Turia on her quest to get decent status, the second a Japanese version involving the illegal killing of whales.
+The New Zealand movie Whale Rider twice, the first time with leader of the Māori party Tariana Turia on her quest to get decent status, the second a Japanese version involving the illegal killing of whales.

 Suzanne Paul (played by Darlene Mohekey), a television personality, in two sketches.
 One involved a show called 'Do the Bizzo' with Matthew Ridge with an ego-boost massage machine voiced by Nikki Watson.
 The second involved another show, 'Who wants to be an Ex-Millionaire,' where she answered questions by Tony Veitch and tried to sell him a vibrating pillow that was really "cheap tacky shit".

 Kate Moss on an informercial skit selling the product, 'The Kate Moss Super Sucker', which helped people sniff cocaine.

-Māori Television, the Maori Language channel.
-Skits were based on the 'originality of the channel' showing a line-up of what was coming up next with shows that seemed very familiar to English ones, for example, 'Kuia Eye for the Maori Guy' similar to Queer Eye for the Straight Guy.
-There was also a documentary, funded at around $2 million by the government, about the Maori history of New Zealand.
+Māori Television, the Māori Language channel.
+Skits were based on the 'originality of the channel' showing a line-up of what was coming up next with shows that seemed very familiar to English ones, for example, 'Kuia Eye for the Māori Guy' similar to Queer Eye for the Straight Guy.
+There was also a documentary, funded at around $2 million by the government, about the Māori history of New Zealand.
 The money was obviously used for other purposes as the show was filmed with plastic toys on a New Zealand map at Aunty Donna's place (a possible reference to Donna Awatere Huata) in five or so minutes.
-The show parodied the recent debate over whether or not the Maori people were the first to New Zealand by stating, "…there were some natives here before that, but a giant shark came and ate them".
-The 'giant shark' excuse was also used about the death of the native birds in New Zealand, such as the Moa and Giant Eagle which were hunted to extinction by Maori.
+The show parodied the recent debate over whether or not the Māori people were the first to New Zealand by stating, "…there were some natives here before that, but a giant shark came and ate them".
+The 'giant shark' excuse was also used about the death of the native birds in New Zealand, such as the Moa and Giant Eagle which were hunted to extinction by Māori.

-Donna Awatere Huata and her scandal were conveyed in a skit where she taught an illiterate Maori man how to read.
+Donna Awatere Huata and her scandal were conveyed in a skit where she taught an illiterate Māori man how to read.

 In series four several new characters entered the show, such as the hosts of TV One's 'Breakfast', more rugby players and National's new leader John Key.
 Also parodied was 3 News' weather girl Toni Marsh, portrayed as slutty in her word usage when reporting the weather and her style of dress.